legendarycode3/mastering-javaScript-course/README.md

 “Error handling” allows you to manage unexpected issues that occur during execution of your code. </br>
-Error handling in JavaScript is primarily managed using the try...catch...finally mechanisms include the throw statement for custom errors, handling errors in statement to gracefully manage runtime errors and prevent application crashes.
-Other
+Error handling in JavaScript is primarily managed using the try...catch...finally mechanisms include the throw statement for custom errors, handling errors in statement to gracefully manage runtime errors and prevent application crashes. </br>
+Other asynchronous code with .catch() or try...catch in async functions, and global error handlers. </br>
 NOTE: When we’re sending HTTP requests, we could get unexpected errors. </br>
 - Handling Error in“call-backs”: </br>
 	E.g Handling error in call-back function(using .addEventListener) </br>